The practices in engagement and behaviour change are getting together, and it’s not hard to understand why.

 The convergence of engagement and behaviour change practice presents real opportunity for improvement in sustainingbehaviour change, particularly in a community-based context.

 When the Social Deck managed the ‘Don’t Waste Our Forests’ illegal dumping project in Orange, NSW, at the core of our approach was combining design thinking and community-based social marketing (based on the Doug McKenzie-Mohr CBSM practice (Mckenzie-Mohr, 2011)).

 Having these work together allowed for people and organisations with some fairly different points of view and motivations to design a strategy for behaviour change together.
 Read more about Don’t Waste Our Forests and results here.

 Into the future, I’d expect more overlap between engagement and behaviour change practice as user-centred and human-centred becomes the norm in any design process.

 But it’s great to see we’re already getting together on this.

-The Social Deck specialises in engagement and community-based behaviour change.
+The Social Deck specialises in engagement and behaviour change.
 See our work page and case studies for examples of our work.